URISA's 2016 GIS and Health Symposium

 Follow the hashtag #GISHealth on Twitter

-The Urban and Regional Information Systems Association (URISA), in partnership with the American Public Health Association (APHA), invites you to the 2016 GIS and Health Symposium.
-The theme for this year's Symposium is “Mapping the Way to Healthy Communities”.
+The Urban and Regional Information Systems Association (URISA), in partnership with the American Public Health Association (APHA), recently presented the 2016 GIS and Health Symposium.
+The theme for this year's Symposium was “Mapping the Way to Healthy Communities”.

 Symposium Schedule - details about sessions, workshops, speakers and events.
-Start planning your participation!
+St

-The Symposium has been approved for up to 22 CPH credits by the American Public Health Association and has submitted more than 40 AICP-CM credits to the American Institute of Certified Planners.
+The Symposium was approved for up to 13 CPH credits by the American Public Health Association and 36.25 AICP-CM credits by the American Institute of Certified Planners.
 In addition, attendance at the Symposium counts toward education points for GIS professional certification or renewal (GISP).

 The 2016 GIS and Health Symposium is directed by a phenomenal group of professionals who volunteer their expertise, time and enthusiasm to the production of this event.